rajdeep-biswas/object-detection/README.md

 # What this app runs on
 I have used Streamlit, which uses Flask under the hood.
-This is to simplify the UI Building process, as well as hosting an endpoint while using the YOLO library - two goals with one solution.
+This is to simplify the UI Building process, as well as to host an endpoint for the YOLO model - two goals with one solution.

 # Design notes
 I have kept both Streamlit and YOLO code in a single file.
 Logically separating the model and API serving in separate files is an easy change, which however, I am skipping in this version to move fast with the main scope.